ferrucc-io/ferruccio/content/posts/building-product.md

 ![](/building-product/end-to-end.png)

-What if we built an easy to understand product, that allows product managers to answer their most common questions indipendently?
+What if we built an easy to understand product, that allows product managers to answer their most common questions independently?

 ### Requirements